Esdia/Yuuna.old/README.md

 # Yuuna

-## DEPRECATED : This is a old (but working) version.
+## DEPRECATED : This is an old version written before the discord.py rewrite.
 The development has been stopped, please see the [current version](https://github.com/Esdia/Yuuna/tree/master)

 Yuuna is a polyvalent discord bot coded in Python by Esdia using Rapptz's discord API Wrapper.\
 I took some inspiration from [cookkkie's Mee6](https://github.com/cookkkie/mee6), all credits to him regarding the way I manage my storage system.